louisdewar/tomato/README.md

 [Install rust](https://rustup.rs/).

-Clone/Download this repo, then inside the direction: `cargo run --release`.
+Clone/Download this repo, then inside the directory: `cargo run --release`.

 To install run the command `cargo install --path ./ --force` (from within the directory), then you can type `tomato` to start the timer.